 Later in the search and rescue of archeology pieces, the museum acquired a very important sample of the main cultures that inhabited the coastal regions of Ecuador.
 Thus, in July 1996 the archaeological area was opened and its permanent exhibition called “Prehispanic Cultures of the Ecuadorian Coast”.

-The Nahim Isaias Museum was handed over to the Central Bank of Ecuador, by the Isaias family, in the year of the Filanbanco crisis, given the threat of damage to its facilities and works.
-However, there are certain rumors that some authorities in Quito, wanted to take unscrupulously the works of art of this museum and the citizens of Guayaquil reacted outraged and defended it as their cultural heritage.
-The museum reopened its doors to the public in 2004.
+The Nahim Isaias Museum was handed over to the Central Bank of Ecuador by the Isaias family in the year of the Filanbanco crisis, given the threat of damage to its facilities and works.
+However, there are certain rumors that some authorities in Quito wanted to take unscrupulously the works of art of this museum.
+Outraged, the citizens of Guayaquil defended the museum as their cultural heritage, and in 2004 it reopened its doors to the public.

 Roberto Isaias, a philanthropist

 The constant help to the people and institutions is something that moves the Isaias.